NolanSeverns/rbac-auth-system/README.md

 RBAC Authentication System

 Overview

-This project is a production-style Role-Based Access Control (RBAC) authentication system built using FastAPI, PostgreSQL, SQLAlchemy, and JSON Web Tokens (JWT).
+This project is a production-style Role-Based Access Control (RBAC) authentication system built with FastAPI, PostgreSQL, SQLAlchemy, and JSON Web Tokens (JWT).
 It demonstrates how modern backend systems enforce authentication, authorization, and accountability in security-sensitive environments.
-The system is designed to reflect real-world enterprise and government security architecture, not a simplified demo.
-Core goals include secure credential handling, strict role enforcement, auditability of privileged actions, and clean separation of concerns.
+The system is intentionally designed to mirror real-world enterprise and government backend architecture, rather than a simplified demo or CRUD-style application.

 Purpose of the Project
-The purpose of this project is to demonstrate:
+The goal of this project is to demonstrate:
 Secure user authentication using JWTs
-Role-based authorization enforced at the API boundary Admin-only privilege escalation with accountability Immutable audit logging for sensitive actions
+Role-based authorization enforced at the API boundary Controlled administrative privilege escalation Immutable audit logging for sensitive actions
-Clean, scalable backend architecture
+Clean, maintainable, and scalable backend design

 This project is suitable as:
 A backend security portfolio project
-A demonstration of RBAC principles
+A demonstration of RBAC best practices
-A reference implementation for secure FastAPI services Key Features
+A reference implementation for FastAPI-based security systems

+Core Features
 Authentication
 User registration and login
 Secure password hashing using Argon2
 JWT-based authentication
+Access tokens include:
+sub (subject / user identity)
+iat (issued at)
+exp (expiration)
-Time-limited access tokens with expiration (exp) and issued-at (iat) claims Automatic rejection of expired or invalid tokens Authorization (RBAC)
+Expired or invalid tokens are automatically rejected Authorization (RBAC)
-Users may have multiple roles
+Users can have multiple roles
-Roles are stored in the database (not hardcoded)
+Roles are stored and managed in the database
-Role enforcement is implemented using FastAPI dependencies Unauthorized access is blocked before business logic executes Clear separation between authentication and authorization logic Admin Privileges
+Role checks are enforced using FastAPI dependency injection Unauthorized users are blocked before business logic executes Authentication and authorization concerns are fully separated Administrative Privileges
 Admin-only routes protected by RBAC
-Admins can promote users to admin role
+Administrators can promote users to admin
-Privilege escalation is strictly controlled
 Duplicate promotions are prevented
-Audit Logging
+Privilege escalation is impossible without the admin role Audit Logging
-All privileged admin actions are logged
+All privileged administrative actions are logged
-Each audit log entry records:
+Each audit record includes:
-Who performed the action
+Actor (who performed the action)
-What action occurred
-The target of the action
+Action (what occurred)
+Target (who or what was affected)
 Timestamp
-Admin-only audit log viewer endpoint
+Audit logs are written atomically with admin actions Logs are read-only and admin-accessible
-Logs are immutable (no update or delete operations) Demo-Friendly Protected Routes
+No delete or update operations exist for audit records Demo-Friendly Protected Routes
 Explicit user-only and admin-only endpoints
-RBAC enforcement is visible without reading source code Designed for live demos and security walkthroughs Technology Stack
+RBAC enforcement is visible without reading source code Designed for live demos and walkthroughs

+Technology Stack
 Backend
 Python 3.13